BlueOakJS/blueoak-server-template/README.md

 Install the project dependencies with `npm install`, and then run the server with one of `npm start` or `nodemon`.

+**N.B.**: For this project, `npm start` and `nodemon` expect to find BlueOak Server installed globally.
+To make sure you have the latest, or to install for the first time, run: `npm install -g blueoak-server@latest`

 ## More information

 For details on using BlueOak Server, check out the [wiki][bos-wiki].